How to Stop Snoring

 Devices like a CPAP machine, palatal implants, customized dental devices, and lower jaw positioners may tackle the root cause of your snoring.

-• Continuous Positive Airway Pressure (CPAP): The most common device used by sleep apnea patients, the CPAP helps to keep your airway open.
+• Continuous Positive Airway Pressure (CPAP): The most common device used by sleep apnea patients, the CPAP machine with mask helps to keep your airway open.
 The machine blows pressurized air into a mask to be worn over your mouth and nose.

 • Palatal Implants: The tiny implants in your soft palate prevent it from collapsing and reducing space in the airway.
 Palatal implants stiffen your soft palate and changes the way air flows around it causing minimal to no vibrations.